michael-odonovan/form-react-select-country-list/README.md

 ## Form with React, react-select and react-select-country-list

-Testing drop down, set list of country names.
+Testing set list of country name drop down.